waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Spearow Delivery**: Deliver KENYA to Route 31.
 Combine with GNEISS training.

 ## Goldenrod City Strategy Plan
-- Status: In progress.
-- Step 1: Talk to NPCs in Pokemon Center for local info.
-(Completed)
-- Step 2: Head west/northwest to locate the Radio Tower.
-(Completed)
-- Step 3: Answer the quiz at the Radio Tower to obtain the Radio Card.
-(Completed)
 - Step 4: Explore Radio Tower 2F and beyond for items/training.
-(In progress)
+(In progress, Turn 3901)
 - Step 5: Train GNEISS on Route 35/36 or while delivering KENYA.
+(To start after Radio Tower)
 - Step 6: Challenge Whitney at the Goldenrod Gym.

-## NPCs
-- Cooltrainer F at (12, 16).
-- Youngster at (18, 17).
-- Pokefan M at (7, 18).
-- Team Rocket Grunt at (4, 16).
-- Radio Tower Entrance at (5, 15).
-- Goldenrod City Station Entrance at (9, 13).

-## Map Transitions
-- RadioTower1F (2, 7) <-> Goldenrod City (5, 15).
-- RadioTower1F (3, 7) <-> Goldenrod City (5, 15).

 ## Radio Tower NPCs
 - Gentleman at (8, 6).